Vaizard/culture/README.md

 # Culture

-Culture /ˈkʌltʃə/ _shared vlues, customs, and behaviour of a particular people or society_
+Culture /ˈkʌltʃə/: _shared values, customs, and behaviour of a particular people or society_

 ## Why facepalms drive me